 Dismissal.
 After successful completion of diversion under these rules, the matter shall be dismissed by bar counsel or by order of the committee, the presiding disciplinary judge, a hearing panel, or the court.
-Dismissal under this rule shall not preclude bar counsel from using the fact of an order of diversion and the facts of the underlying matter in other discipline proceedings, except that the order shall not be considered as a prior disciplinary offense in aggravation.
+Dismissal under this rule shall not preclude bar counsel from using the fact of an agreement or an order of diversion and the facts of the underlying matter in other discipline proceedings, except that the agreement or the order shall not be considered as a prior disciplinary offense in aggravation.